Timothy C. Hain, M.D. and Marcello Cherchi M.D. Ph.D., Chicago IL. Page last modified: June 3, 2018

 We also can point the reader to an extensive online review published in 1999 by a US government agency, and found on the NCBI bookshelf.
 Although it is extremely dated (i.e. somebody should put out a newer edition), it still summarizes an immense amount of data.

 The author of this review usually starts patients with effexor (venlafaxine), and proceeds on to try topamax, verapamil, propranolol and then amitriptyline or nortriptyline.
 Botox injections is appropriate in certain patients with chronic migraine.
+We are not sure about CGRP drugs as of 2018.
 Generally patients are also encouraged to take vitamin-D (2000 units/day), and magnesium supplements (500 mg/day).

 It is very unusual that headache control is not attained.
 When one "group" doesn't work, the author may combine several groups simultaneously (anticonvulsant, blood-pressure agent, antidepressant, Botox ).
 Except in unusual cases, other than Botox, drugs are stopped in women intending to become pregnant.

 We would urge great caution in believing the migraine literature.
 In general, those that commonly publish articles about migraine treatment are funded by the drug industry (e.g. see Botox).
 When one looks at the lists of drug companies who have funded the writers of these articles, they may take up several paragraphs !
-Drugs that might be particularly likely to have "slanted" literature are those that are expensive (which includes many) and in which there is no generic drug yet available.
+Drugs that might be particularly likely to have "slanted" literature are those that are expensive (which includes many -- see cost chart) and in which there is no generic drug yet available.
 There are many of these medications used for migraine treatment.

 See this link for a list of drugs organized by mechanism.